Phases of $\mathcal{N}=1$ Quivers in $2+1$ Dimensions: Introduction

 In the present work we restrict ourselves to the two-node quivers with $SU(2)$ or $U(2)$ gauge groups and with one bi-fundamental matter multiplet.
 This simple setup allows for a detailed treatment and is still rich enough to accommodate a variety of interesting phenomena.
 In particular, we reveal a rather non-trivial phase structure of these theories and identify a collection of $\mathcal{N}=1$ superconformal field theories (SCFT).
 Basing on our understanding of phase diagrams, we are able to conjecture certain infrared dualities, some of which can be understood as the dualization of a node of a quiver, and some others as the confinement of a node.
-Finally, when the gauge groups of a two-node quiver are the same, and the Chern-Simons levels are chosen to be opposite, the theory turns out to be time-reversal invariant.
+Finally, when the gauge groups of the two-node quiver are the same, and the Chern-Simons levels are chosen to be opposite, the theory turns out to be time-reversal invariant.
 This symmetry gives rise to certain non-renormalization theorems \cite{Gaiotto:2018yjh} which put strong restrictions on the form of the effective superpotential.

 To get some preliminary ideas about the features of the phases of quiver theories we are going to study, let us consider the $SU(2)_{k_1}\times SU(2)_{k_2}$ theory with a bi-fundamental multiplet $\Phi$ (we assume for a moment that $k_1,k_2>0$).
 This theory has two discrete dimensionless parameters, the Chern-Simons levels $k_1$ and $k_2$, and three continuous dimensionful parameters, the two gauge couplings $g_1,g_2$ and the matter mass $m$.
-We generically expect to consider a two-dimensional phase diagram since the number of independent dimensionless combinations we can construct in our setup is exactly two.\footnote{More explicitly, one of the parameters is going to be $\frac{g_1}{g_2}$, and the other is a ratio of the mass and some combination of the couplings, \textit{e.g.} $\frac{m}{g_1^2+g_2^2}$.}
+We can construct two independent continuous dimensionless parameters\footnote{More explicitly, one of the parameters is going to be $\frac{g_1}{g_2}$, and the other is a ratio of the mass and some combination of the couplings, \textit{e.g.} $\frac{m}{g_1^2+g_2^2}$.}, and therefore generically we expect to find a two-dimensional phase space.

 In the large mass limit, $|m|\gg g_{1,2}^2$, matter can be integrated out semiclassically.
-If $m>0$, we then get at low energies
+If $m>0$, we get at low energies

 where the one-loop renormalization of Chern-Simons levels is taken into account (see Section \ref{Review} for some details).
 This theory further flows to a purely topological CS theory \cite{Witten:1999ds},